 Seat belts prevent injury overall in a number of ways:

-- they prevent ejection from the vehicle – which is associated with greater injury
+- They prevent ejection from the vehicle – which is associated with more significant injury

-However, the lap component of seat belts – although designed to sit over the anterior superior iliac spine – can easily ride up onto the abdomen or even lower chest during a crash.
+The lap component of seat belts – although designed to sit over the anterior superior iliac spine – can easily ride up onto the abdomen or lower chest during a crash.
 Rapid deceleration then leads to the child hyperflexing their torso over the belt, leading to compression of the abdominal contents, with flexion-distraction forces typically acting on the lumbar spine.

 What’s the pathophysiology?

 Damage occurs to intra-abdominal contents such as the mesentery and bowel due to shearing and compressive type forces acting on the soft tissues.
-Injuries to these structures may be small and thus undetectable on early CT imaging.
-The injury to the spinal column is due to hyperflexion of the spine.
-When the effective fulcrum for this hyperflexion is anterior to the spine, there is a distraction injury across all three columns which leads to a them failing in tension (i.e. they are pulled apart).
-Where the effective fulcrum is posterior to the anterior edge of the vertebral body, a combination of anterior compression injuries and posterior distraction injury may be seen.
+Injuries to these structures may be minor and thus undetectable on early CT imaging.
+The damage to the spinal column is due to hyperflexion of the spine.
+When the effective fulcrum for this hyperflexion is anterior to the spine, there is a distraction injury across all three columns, leading to them failing in tension (i.e. they have pulled apart).
+Where the effective fulcrum is posterior to the anterior edge of the vertebral body, a combination of anterior compression injuries and posterior distraction injuries may be seen.

 Why are children still at risk?

-Firstly, if inappropriately placed in an adult belt, children may find the shoulder component sits uncomfortably across their neck.
-They are subsequently tempted to ride with the shoulder component of the belt tucked under their arm or behind their back, effectively converting their 3-point harness into a 2 point harness.
-The tendency of children to scoot forward on the car seat to enable their knees to naturally bend over the edge of the seat, exacerbates any poor fit by the addition of a “slouch” factor.
+Firstly, children may find the shoulder component uncomfortably across their neck if inappropriately placed in an adult belt.
+They are subsequently tempted to ride with the shoulder component of the belt tucked under their arm or behind their back, effectively converting their 3-point harness into a 2-point harness.
+The tendency of children to scoot forward on the car seat to enable their knees to bend over the edge naturally exacerbates any poor fit by adding a “slouch” factor.

-Secondly, the immature pelvis has less well developed anterior superior iliac spines.
+Secondly, the immature pelvis has less well-developed anterior superior iliac spines.
 This increases the ease at which the lap component of the belt can ride up over the abdomen of children.
-Furthermore, the abdomens of children have thinner muscles and subcutaneous tissue than adults, so offer less protection to their intra-abdominal organs.
+Furthermore, the abdomens of children have thinner muscles and subcutaneous tissue than adults, so they offer less protection to their intra-abdominal organs.